 What was the most difficult/fearsome part of your discernment process?

-Telling my boyfriend that I thought I had a vocation to religious life.
+I was in a dating relationship that seemed serious.
+I felt anxious about telling my boyfriend that I thought I had a vocation to religious life.

 How did you overcome these difficulties and fears?